Short answer

 Separate fact from assessment

-A briefing should not hide uncertainty inside smooth prose.
+A briefing should make uncertainty visible.
 Confirmed facts, analyst assessment, and open questions should sit in separate lanes so leaders can see where judgment begins.

 State confidence plainly

 Confidence should reflect source quality, corroboration, recency, and fit with the decision.
-It should not be treated as a decorative label.
 Low confidence can still matter if timing pressure is high.

 Tie uncertainty to action

-The practical question is not whether every fact is known.
-It is whether the evidence supports action, delay, escalation, or continued watch.
+The practical question is whether the evidence supports action, delay, escalation, or continued watch.
 That distinction is the heart of executive briefing.